magician11/empath-wiki/training.md

 We are all in a classroom which is our planet Earth.
 Our books are nature, the elements, the visual panorama of life, and living together.

+For every action, there is an equal and opposite reaction.

 Tools:
 1. Make sure all your communication is truthful and intentional.
 2. Listen to understand.